HeroicKatora/wasm-as-html/Readme.md

-A packer that adds a webpage to WASM module, making it self-hosted!
+A packer that adds a webpage to WASI application, making it self-hosted!

 ## Motivation